medelfor/surreal-docs/README.md

 surdocs generate <output directory>
 ```

-It will invoke the generation screen and start generating your documentation.
+It will invoke the generation screen and start generating documentation for your Unreal Engine project.
 You will be able to observe the progress and will see error's details if
 something goes wrong.